imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 {% include quiz q="Expand the classes in the \"merge shortest paths\" tab until you get to the first child of the `ObjectMaker` class.
 What is the child's variable name and class?"
                 a="It is a `java.util.HashSet` with the name **cache**. `ObjectMaker` seems to store the `Float[]` instances in a set, creating strong references that prevent the arrays from being garbage collected." %}

-{% include tip tip="In this exercise we acquired the heap dump manually via `jvisualvm`.
+{% include notice icon="tip" content="In this exercise we acquired the heap dump manually via `jvisualvm`.
 When you right-click on an application you can also set heap dumps to be acquired automatically when `OutOfMemoryErrors` occur.
 Heap dumps can also be acquired directly through the Eclipise MAT plugin, in the `Memory Analysis` perspective." %}

 #### Takeaways